castleXM/xm-labs-logz.io-elk/README.md

 ---------

-An updated version of this integration is available, supporting the latest version of Logz.io and based on xMatters Flow Designer so you can easily connect other tools to your toolchain.
+An updated version of this integration is available.
+You can install the new version right from the Workflow Templates directory within your xMatters instance.
 [Learn more](http://help.xmatters.com/integrations/#cshid=Logzio).

 ---------